NouamanTair/Zephyr-nRF-SDK/README.md

-# nRF Connect SDK Projects
+# Zephyr nRF Connect SDK Projects

 A collection of projects and examples for the **Nordic nRF5340** Development Kit using **Zephyr RTOS** and the **nRF Connect SDK**.